-Multiple body systems become better at transporting, extracting and using oxygen in the working muscles:
+The more your cardiovascular fitness improves, the more efficient your body systems become at transporting, extracting and using oxygen in the working muscles:

 - The heart can pump more blood throughout the body in a given time-frame